Base64 Decoder

 Is this safe?

-Yes, all decoding happens in your browser.
-No data is sent to servers.
+Yes.
+All decoding happens locally in your browserโ€”no data is sent or stored.

 Related Tools

-πŸ“š Complete Guide to Base64 Decoder
+๐Ÿ“š Complete Guide to Base64 Decoder

 Base64 Decoder is a practical tool for turning inputs into a clear, reproducible output.
 The goal is not only to get an answer quickly, but to get an answer you can explain, verify, and repeat.